rbtech24/instantpartssearch/replit.md

 The application currently uses **realistic demo data** to showcase features while web scraping is limited by anti-bot protections.
 The demo includes:

-- **15 realistic appliance parts**: refrigerator gaskets, water filters, dishwasher parts, dryer belts, igniters, etc.
+- **24 realistic appliance parts**: refrigerator parts, water filters, dishwasher parts, dryer belts, igniters, control boards, etc.
-- **5 sample searches**: Showcasing different part categories
+- **6 sample searches**: Showcasing different part categories across all 9 suppliers
-- **13 unique products**: Displayed in the "Recently Found Parts" section
+- **18 unique products**: Displayed in the "Recently Found Parts" section
-- **Real pricing**: $12.99 to $189.99 from various suppliers
+- **Real pricing**: $14.50 to $189.99 from various suppliers
+- **All 9 suppliers represented**: Including new additions (Encompass, Marcone, Sundberg)

 To disable demo data and use only real search results, set `useDemoData: false` in the MemStorage constructor.